BilllyMacc/ics211-fall2014/src/morea/modularity/module.md

 morea_sort_order: 4
 ---

-This module describes how to organize your code into modules using methods.
+Organize your code into modules using methods.